Q. Are you a candidate for LASIK?

 Q. Who are my doctors and what will they do?

 At Woolfson Eye Institute, we believe in a team approach that includes you, your private eye doctor, our team of eye doctors and our surgeon working towards your personalized treatment plan.
-In fact, our team of doctors have performed over 85,000 LASIK procedures!
+In fact, our team of doctors has performed over 85,000 LASIK procedures!

 The process begins when you schedule your LASIK consultation with a Woolfson Eye Institute doctor or your private Woolfson Eye Institute-affiliated eye doctor who will provide a complete examination to assure that you are a candidate for LASIK.
 This pre-operative visit usually requires a dilation that can lengthen your visit and leave your vision temporarily blurred.
 Your doctor’s office then schedules your surgery, and your pre-op exam results are transferred to the Woolfson Eye Institute surgeon and Clinical Directors for careful planning of your procedure.